dirtbags/pcapdb/README.md

 work (with packages from non-default repositories) on RHEL 6, a more bleeding edge system (like RHEL/Centos 7, or the latest Debian/Ubuntu LTS) will greatly simplify the process of gathering dependencies.

-[sys_requirements.txt](sys_requirements.txt) contains a list of the packages required to run and build pcapdb.
+[sys_requirements.md](sys_requirements.md) contains a list of the packages required to run and build pcapdb.

 requirements.txt contains python/pip requirements.
 They will be installed via 'make install'.